sourcegraph/about/content/blogposts/2022/migrating-monaco-codemirror.md

 > If you are using CodeMirror commercially, there is a social (but no legal) expectation that you help fund its maintenance.

 Sourcegraph has followed this social expectation and donated monthly to CodeMirror since we started using it.
-As our use of it expands, we’re happy for this extra value to reflect in our monthly donation increasing.